kateharborne/SimSpin/index.md

 This package, once installed, is fully documented and tested.

 Another implementation of this code (SimSpin v1.1.3) written in Julia is also available at [SimSpin.jl](https://github.com/kateharborne/SimSpin.jl) developed by [Gerry Gralton](https://github.com/gerrygralton).

+You can see more about this code [here](https://kateharborne.github.io/SimSpin/about)